-No later than six months following the successful defense of the master's thesis, students will meet with their comprehensive committee.
-At this meeting, students will present a short outline or prospectus of their comprehensives, three to five pages in length.
-The committee will then make recommendations to the student regarding any changes in content, focus, breadth, etc. The function of this meeting is not to create more work for the student, in the form of an additional meeting, but to focus more appropriately and efficiently the student's efforts.
-Because most students prepare outlines for their advisors anyway, this meeting should promptly enable the Committee to define the project and reduce its ambiguity.
-In the event that a student has not yet completed a comprehensive outline or prospectus by this time, he or she will write a memo describing the progress that has been made and explaining why the outline prospectus has not yet been completed.
-The student and the Committee will then meet, before the end of the sixmonth window, to discuss the current state of the project and the student's lack of progress.
-Within six months following the outline/ prospectus meeting, students will complete the comprehensive paper and schedule a defense.

-2. In unusual circumstances (e.g., for students who have recently entered the program with a Master's degree), the student (with his/her advisor's approval) may petition the Social Psychology faculty for release from these requirements and may suggest an alternative timetable.
+- 1. No later than 12 months following the successful defense of the Master's thesis, students will meet with their comprehensive committee.
+One week prior to this meeting, students will present committee members with an outline or prospectus of their comprehensives: this should include an executive summary of the topic; a tentative outline; and a tentative reference list.
+During the meeting, the committee will make recommendations to the student regarding any changes in content, focus, breadth, etc. The function of this meeting is not to create more work for the student in the form of an additional meeting, but to focus the student's efforts appropriately and efficiently. - 2.
+In the event that a student has not yet completed a comprehensive outline or prospectus by this time, he or she will write a memo describing the progress that has been made and explaining why the prospectus has not yet been completed.
+The student and the Committee will then meet, before the end of the 12-month window, to discuss the current state of the project and the student's lack of progress.
+Within 18 months following the outline/prospectus meeting, students will complete the comprehensive paper and schedule a defense. - In unusual circumstances (e.g., for students who have recently entered the program with a Master's degree), the student (with his/her advisor's approval) may petition the Social Psychology faculty for release from these requirements and may suggest an alternative timetable.